SeqWare/seqware/README.md

 BUILDING THE PROJECT
 --------------------

-We're moving to Maven (3.0.4 or greater) for our builds, this is currently how you do it in the trunk directory:
+We're moving to Maven for our builds, this is currently how you do it in the trunk directory:

   mvn clean install

-You can also skip the tests for a faster build with:
+Maven now separates out unit tests and integration tests as follows.

+  mvn clean install # (runs unit tests but skips integration tests, HBase for query engine and Jetty for web service by default) mvn clean install -DskipTests # (skips all unit tests and integration tests) mvn clean install -DskipITs=false # (runs all unit tests and all integration tests)

+If you wish to build the whole of SeqWare at once, you will need:

+  export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m"
-    mvn clean install -Dmaven.test.skip=true
+  mvn clean install -DskipITs=false

 You can also build individual components such as the new query engine with:

     cd seqware-queryengine